If you're a fan of Scrivener, you're in good company. But what if you're looking for a change?

 With its iCloud integration and ease of use, Pages is a great alternative to Scrivener for Mac users.
 It's also a cheaper option, making it a good choice for those on a budget.
 If you're looking for an alternative to Scrivener, give Pages a try.

-Bibisco is free software that is similar to Scrivener.
-It is tailored for fiction writing projects, and takes time to get comfortable with the software.
+Bibisco is free software that is like Scrivener.
+They tailor it for fiction writing projects, and takes time to get comfortable with the software.

 It has some great plotting tools and allows you to see your story as a timeline.